Nikki & Swami Farm the Living Soil

 Swami Chaitania (25:25):

-If you’re strictly doing regenerative farming, you are.
-You’re not, you’re not going to grow from clones.
-You’re going to grow from seeds and in, ideally you’re going to grow from seeds that you developed and, and propagated and fertilized on your own land with your mails coming.
-So you know, cannabis has a male and a female plant.
-The sense to me apart is what Nikki was talking about is separating the males from the females so they don’t fertilize one another.
-But then you selectively fertilize from the male plants, you twos with the female plants you choose.
-And so you create your own seeds in your own and that many are microclimate and those seasons are better adapted to your conditions.
-And then, uh, so you grow from your own seed and you select and then at the end you make seeds again, uh, from that year’s crop that you want to keep that line of things going.
+If you’re strictly doing regenerative farming, you’re not going to grow from clones.
+You’re going to grow from seeds and ideally, you’re going to grow from seeds that you developed and propagated and fertilized on your own land with your males coming.
+So, cannabis has a male and a female plant.
+The sinsemilla part is what Nikki was talking about separating the males from the females, so they don’t fertilize one another.
+But then you selectively fertilize from the male plants, you choose two with the female plants you choose.
+And so, you create your own seeds in your own and that many are microclimate and those seasons seeds are better adapted to your conditions.
+And then, you grow from your own seed and you select and then at the end you make seeds again from that year’s crop that you want to keep that line of things going.

 Nikki Lastreto (26:19):

-And we do grow only from seed here right now,
+And we do grow only from seed here.

 Swami Chaitania (26:22):

-majority of them at mass, people grow from, from clones or feminized seeds also.
+The majority of them at mass, people grow from clones or feminized seeds also.